eProsima/Discovery-Server-docs/docs/HelloWorldExample.rst

 		> HelloWorldExampleDS server

-The HelloWorldExampleDS server instance can be replace by a discovery-server instance that creates a suitable server.
+The HelloWorldExampleDS server instance can be replaced by a discovery-server instance that creates a suitable server.
 Thus instead of calling :code:`HelloWorldExample --server` we can call:

 Windows: